LCCC knight and rook emblem LCCC League of California Chess Clubs

 Bring your school into the league.

-If you're an activities director, principal, faculty advisor, parent organizer, or a student captain trying to start a chess program — this form goes directly to the league.
-We read every submission and respond within a week.
+If you're an activities director, principal, faculty advisor, parent organizer, or a student captain trying to start a chess program — this form goes straight to the league.
+We read every message and reply within a week.

-No entry fees Phase 2 enrollment is free for any California middle or high school.
+Free to join No entry fees for any California middle or high school.

 Got it.
 We'll be in touch.

-Your enrollment request landed in the league inbox.
-We'll respond from chessrocklin@gmail.com within a week with next steps.
+Your application landed in the league inbox.
+We'll reply from chessrocklin@gmail.com within a week with next steps.